 Send in the clowns…

-Clowns have always been dual-faced figures: they use comedy AND tragedy to get their laughs.
-Often, the audience is even invited to laugh at their misfortune – albeit with the assumption that everything will be OK in the end.
+Clowns are two-faced figures: they use comedy AND tragedy to get their laughs.
+Often, we’re even invited to laugh at their misfortune – albeit with the assumption that everything will be OK in the end.

-It’s a tried-and-tested formula handed from medieval jesters, and made brilliant by Charlie Chaplin, arguably the world’s most beloved ‘sad clown’.
+It’s a tried-and-tested formula handed down from medieval jesters and made brilliant by Charlie Chaplin, arguably the world’s most beloved ‘sad clown’.

 Chaplin’s Tramp character appears in several films, including Modern Times.
 As you’d expect from the name, he’s poor, hungry and down-on-his luck.
 Terrifyingly, that makes him the punchbag for society villains – rich men with moustaches – who do their best to trample him even further.